traveltime-dev/traveltime-sdk-r/README.md

 ### System requirements

 `traveltimeR` uses [rprotobuf](https://github.com/eddelbuettel/rprotobuf) as a dependency.
-If your package installation fails, please make sure you have the system requirements covered for for `rprotobuf`
+If your package installation fails, please make sure you have the system requirements covered for `rprotobuf`

 #### Debian/Ubuntu
 ```bash